Table of Contents

 Business plays a vital role in our lives.
-First, they create goods and services to satisfy our needs and wants.
-Then, they also recruit households as labor and provide them with compensation, such as wages, salaries, and benefits.
-Thus, it becomes a source of their income, which can be used to sustain their life.
+First, it creates goods and services to satisfy our needs and wants.
+Then, it recruits households as labor and provides them compensation, such as wages, salaries, and benefits.
+Thus, it becomes a source of their income, which can be used to sustain their lives.

-Where does the business come into play and operate?
+Where does business come into play and operate?
 Business is everywhere.
-They can operate in the primary sector to extract natural resources such as mining.
-Or they harvest various agricultural commodities.
-They usually produce raw materials, which are inputs for other businesses in the secondary sector.
+It can operate in the primary sector to extract natural resources, such as mining, or harvest various agricultural commodities.
+It usually produces raw materials, which are inputs for other businesses in the secondary sector.

 Others operate in the secondary sector.
 They process raw materials into intermediate products or final products.
 Intermediate products are sold to other businesses to be further processed into final products and then sold to consumers.
 Meanwhile, the final products are for final consumption without going through further processing to obtain their benefits.

-Then, some businesses operate in the tertiary sector.
+Some businesses operate in the tertiary sector.
 They offer services.
-Their activities range from providing trading services (retail and wholesale), tourism services to financial services such as banking and insurance.
+Their activities range from trading services (retail and wholesale) and tourism services to financial services such as banking and insurance.
 Apart from providing services to businesses in the primary and secondary sectors, they also provide them to households.

 How does business play a role?

 Businesses buy inputs such as raw materials from suppliers.
-They then process it into output, which they can sell at a higher price than the dollars they pay suppliers.
-This process we call value-adding wherein, they convert lower-priced inputs into higher-priced outputs.
+They then process them into output, which they can sell at a higher price than the dollars they pay suppliers.
+This process we call value-adding, wherein they convert lower-priced inputs into higher-priced outputs.

 The output then we use to fulfill our needs and wants.
 What are needs and wants?

 - Wants are something we need but are less essential for our survival.
-For example, we want a vacation and a smartphone, although, without both, we’d be fine too.
+For example, we want a vacation and a smartphone, although we’d be fine without both.
 Likewise, standard clothing is a necessity, but we may want luxury clothes if we have enough money.

 What output does the business produce?